Loading...

 So here we've got our tropical rainforests.

-Tropical forests, including tropical rainforests, are located between the tropics where it is hot and wet.
+Tropical forests, including tropical rainforests, are located between the tropics, where it is hot and wet.

-So these are two lines of latitude in between these lines of latitude, we call that region the tropics as it has a tropical climates and it is where we have our tropical rainforest.
+In between these lines of latitude, we call that region the tropics, as it has a tropical climate, and it is where we have our tropical rainforest.

-Tropical rainforest are really dense forest.
+Tropical rainforests are really dense forests.

-The trees here can grow to extreme heights and they lose their leaves throughout the year rather than in one season.
+And they lose their leaves throughout the year rather than in one season.

-It'll always look lush and green.
+In a tropical rainforest, it'll always look lush and green.

-Can you see which?
 Have a look at the key on the map to help you with this.

 Well done.